 CamelBak Sequoia 24 Review

-Compare prices at 2 resellers Pros: Comes with hydration bladder, very comfortable hip belt, good capacity, solidly constructed
+Compare prices at 2 resellers Pros: Comes with hydration bladder, solidly constructed, carries a heavy load

-Cons: U-shaped top opening is smaller, some pockets are less convenient
+Cons: U-shaped top opening is small, some pockets are less convenient, hip belt is awkward

 Compare to Similar Products

 |Price||$92.51 at Amazon|

 Check Price at REI

 |Pros||Comes with hydration bladder, solidly constructed, carries a heavy load||Large capacity for versatile uses, great back ventilation, adjustable torso, included rain cover||Great features and pockets, easy to use, adjustable torso length||Great ventilation, backpack-like comfort, useful pockets and attachments, well built, intuitive use||Great access to your gear, big pockets, simple yet versatile|

 |Cons||U-shaped top opening is small, some pockets are less convenient, hip belt is awkward||Runs small, heavy, easy to overstuff for average day hike needs||Water bottle pockets are a bit small, front stow pocket is a bit small||One size only, heavy||Unsupportive hip belt, not the most breathable back panel|

 |Bottom Line||A solidly made pack with an included hydration bladder for those who value durability||Look no further for one of the most comfortable daypacks in our test group for heavy loads and big days out||This pack can comfortably do-it-all with excellent features, strong durability, and impressive adjustability||All the comfort and security of a full backpack in a bite-sized daypack||A durable, versatile pack that's both easy to use and easy on your wallet|